Imperfect-Information Games on Quantum Computers: A Case Study in Skat: Quantum Feasibility of the Full Game

-The analysis took a bit more than 100 min.
-Assuming this to be a good estimation, the number of paths among all possible distributions would lead to a grand total of
+The analysis took slightly more than 100~min.
+Assuming this to be a good estimate, the number of paths over all possible distributions leads to a total of

-This means that in a more efficient encoding, the number of qubits as imposed by the game might be much smaller than suggested.
-Furthermore, it means that the number $N^\text{App}$ of applications of the algorithm to make an actual suggestion is lower than the maximum number
+This means that, in a more efficient encoding, the number of qubits imposed by the game might be much smaller than suggested.
+Furthermore, the number $N^\text{App}$ of applications of the algorithm required to make an actual suggestion is lower than the maximum number

-According to Eq. \eqref{eq:mu_suit} it is rather roughly half of it
+According to Eq.~\eqref{eq:mu_suit}, it is roughly half of this value:

-In addition, it is also possible to redistribute the probabilities for each card to be on hand A,B or C among reevaluating the distribution due to the obtained information.
-Every information gained during the game may of course contribute and, thus, one is getting rid of more and more paths among the decision tree until the path is unique when it comes to the very last card.
+In addition, it is possible to redistribute the probabilities for each card being in the hand of player A, B, or C when the distribution is reevaluated using the obtained information.
+Every piece of information gained during the game may contribute to eliminating more and more paths from the decision tree until only a single path remains for the final card.

-As the individual knowledge for each player raises during play, e.g. by other players not obeying trump or suit, the maximum number of possible games $\binom{22}{10}\binom{12}{10}$ decreases rapidly in a game.
-Not to forget that after bidding and game selection, as well as Skat putting, the distribution of cards is no longer uniform.
+As the individual knowledge of each player increases during play, e.g., when other players do not follow trump or suit, the maximum number of possible games $\binom{22}{10}\binom{12}{10}$ decreases rapidly during a game.
+It should also be noted that after bidding and game selection, as well as Skat putting, the distribution of cards is no longer uniform.

-In the following section, we want to briefly discuss some hardware issues, concerning the circuit depth and the necessary coherence times for real QPUs to solve these kind of problems.
-Since the circuit depth is basically fixed, the coherence time of the quantum state vector is mainly affected by the size of the register.
-To make it possible for a QPU to solve these kind of problems within its coherence time, one should put as much effort as possible in order to reduce the problem size in advance.

-Currently the problem size - even though one may reduce it by a lot - is still too big to be executed by quantum computing emulators and quite apart from real QPUs given the fact that they need a massive overhead on physical qubits in order to form logical qubits.